gogicha007/nodejs2024Q3-service/README.md

 npm install
 ```

-in case if swagger causes an error install it with the command:
+in case if swagger causes an error remove "@nestjs/swagger": "^8.0.5" from package.json and install it with the command:

 ```
 npm install @nestjs/swagger --force